TheGigaMaster/Personal-BL3-mods/Varkid Mod/README.md

 Increase badass to superbadass from 20% to 40% TVHM

-Increase superbadass to ultimate badass (AKA Raid) from 10% to 20% TVHM
+Increase superbadass to ultimate badass (AKA Raid) from 10% to 20% TVHM (currently not in game)

 #